Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Theoretical results

-With the above two random times, the evolution of the system can be divided into three stages: \begin{enumerate} \item From the beginning to \( T_{\text{stab}} \), the adaptive controller gradually refines its estimate of system parameters, and hence improves the performance of the certainty equivalent feedback gain, until the system becomes stabilized in the sense that there is a common Lyapunov function between the two modes under circuit-breaking as indicated in~\eqref{eq:Tstab}. \item From \( T_{\text{stab}} \) to \( T_{\text{nocb}} \), the closed-loop system is stable as is ensured by the aforementioned common Lyapunov function, and under mild regularity conditions on the noise, an upper bound on the magnitude certainty equivalent control input \( \| u^{ce}_k \| \) eventually drops below the circuit-breaking threshold \( M_k \). \item From \( T_{\text{nocb}} \) on, circuit-breaking is not triggered any more, and the system behaves similarly as the closed-loop system under the optimal controller, with only small perturbations on the feedback gain which stem from the parameter estimation error and converge to zero. \end{enumerate}
+With the above two random times, the evolution of the system can be divided into three stages: \begin{enumerate} \item From the beginning until \( T_{\text{stab}} \), the adaptive controller refines its estimate of system parameters, improving the performance of the certainty equivalent feedback gain.
+This process continues until the system stabilizes, with common Lyapunov function between the two modes under circuit-breaking as indicated in~\eqref{eq:Tstab}. \item From \( T_{\text{stab}} \) to \( T_{\text{nocb}} \), the closed-loop system is stable as is ensured by the aforementioned common Lyapunov function, and under mild regularity conditions on the noise, an upper bound on the magnitude of the certainty equivalent control input \( \| u^{ce}_k \| \) eventually drops below the circuit-breaking threshold \( M_k \). \item From \( T_{\text{nocb}} \) on, circuit-breaking is not triggered any more, and the system behaves similarly as the closed-loop system under the optimal controller, with only small perturbations on the feedback gain which stem from the parameter estimation error and converge to zero. \end{enumerate}

-In the following theorem, we state several properties of the closed-loop system, based on which the above two random times are quantified:
+The following theorem outlines several properties of the closed-loop system, which help quantify the aforementioned random times: